 The only downfall to using PinGroupie is that a lot of the group boards are no longer accepting new contributors.

 And lucky for you, I’ve already done the leg work and found a ton of awesome group boards that are currently looking for new contributors!
-And I’ve also designed a super helpful worksheet that will help you keep track of which Pinterest group boards you’ve applied to:
+Join my Secret Library below to access the masterlist!

 How to join Pinterest Group Boards: